Bloop

 1. You are running the command-line invocation in the root base directory (e.g. /disk/foo).

-2. The gradle build export process completed successfully.
+2. The mill build export process completed successfully.

 3. The .bloop/ configuration directory contains bloop configuration files.